Housing – Benefits

 - This allowance is paid as a flat, monthly rate.

-Check with your installation housing office, the Relocation Assistance Program office or the Defense Finance and Accounting Service for more FSA details.
+Check with your installation housing office or the Defense Finance and Accounting Service for more FSA details.

 Dislocation allowance or DLA